0zby/shop_postcodes_api/README.md

 * document the endpoints and their usage, perhaps with swagger
 * revisit the import process to add chunking to speed up the process and add some checks on the data coming in
+* add some code to download and extract the postcode data before the import process
 * add custom request objects to clean up validation steps from controller
 * add further unit tests
 * improve the messaging for the enum validation to include the valid options - default is not helpful "The selected store type is invalid."